Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/lifecycle/lifecycle-api-reference.md

 **Android**

-When using Android, the `LifecyclePause` method call must be done from the `OnPause` method.
+When using Android, the `LifecyclePause` method call must be made from the `OnPause` method.

 ```csharp
 protected override void OnPause()